 I've used this website four times so far, selling over 20 books to them without a problem.
 They specialize in NY Times best sellers.
 I particularly like that they require only a $7.50 minimum in book buybacks to qualify for their free shipping.
 Packages ship via FedEx or the U.S. Postal Service.
 I received the prices quoted for my books and in each case was paid within 10-14 days of shipping the item.

 The website issues payment via check or Paypal, and the email address you use to create your account is assumed to be the same one you want to be paid through.
 This wasn't the case for me, but the issue was resolved quickly via email.
 There was good communication throughout the process to notify me that my books were received and where they are in process.

 Negatives included two factors.
 First, they won't take multiple copies of books without advance approval.
-Second, in spite of their claim that they pay "premium pricing for all of the books currently listed on the NY Times Best Seller List" and their "Get most of the price you paid back!" claims, I personally found that prices they offered on specific books were low (e.g., $0.45).
+Second, in spite of their claim that they pay "premium pricing for all of the books currently listed on the NY Times Best Seller List" and their "Get most of the price you paid back!" claims, I personally found that prices they offered on some books were low (e.g., $0.11).

 TextBookRush.com: No, Thanks!

 TextBookRush.com touts itself as "your online campus bookstore," and the site specializes in textbooks.
 However, I was able to sell used popular fiction books to them.